Arcandres/table-of-contents/README.md

 # Table of Contents with Pure Javascript

 ## How to use:
-Just call the function with the content container ID and the ID of the element you want to display the list.
+Just call the function with the content container ID and the ID of the element you want it to display the list.

 ```html
 <article id='article'>